TissueMAPS/TissueMAPS/docs/developer_guide.rst

 - `OpenCV <http://opencv.org/>`_
 - `Mahotas <http://mahotas.readthedocs.org/en/latest/index.html>`_

 This makes it easy to combine algorithms implemented in different libraries into an image analysis workflow.
-In addition to Python, `jterator` pipelines can integrate modules written in other programming languages frequently used for scientific computing:
+In addition to Python, pipelines can integrate modules written in other programming languages frequently used for scientific computing:

 - Matlab: `matlab_wrapper <https://github.com/mrkrd/matlab_wrapper>`_
 - R: `rpy2 <http://rpy.sourceforge.net/>`_